Skip to navigation Skip to content

 Note: if the absence from care was due to the carer going overseas without the care receiver, there is a current system limitation, which continues to count TCC after expiration of portability.

 If the tool is not available or not working, manually code the absence on the Absences Details (ABSN) screen.
-Code a one-off absence or a regular absence.
+See process for manual coding a one-off absence or a regular absence but do not finalise, return to this step.

 If none of the following scenarios apply, go to Step 5: